vid/SenseBase/README.md

 ## Install

 Install ElasticSearch (1.0+) and Node.js (tested with version 0.10).
-You'll need the ElasticSearch carrot2 plugin for clustering.
+You'll optionally need the ElasticSearch carrot2 plugin for clustering.

-Check out the SenseBase repo, `cd` to it, then `npm install`; npm install -g grunt`; `npm install -g bower`
+Check out the SenseBase repo, `cd` to it, then `npm install`; `npm install -g grunt-cli`; `npm install -g bower`

 ## Configure